Pixel 3 XL vs. iPhone XS Max vs. Note 9 vs. LG V40

 Price and value

-The Pixel 3 XL and LG V40 ThinQ are the least expensive big phone of the bunch in absolute terms, but depending on which carrier or store you buy it with, the savings may not amount to much.
+The Pixel 3 XL and LG V40 ThinQ are the least-expensive big phones of the bunch in absolute terms, but depending on which carrier or store you buy it through, the savings may not amount to much.
 In the US, for example, the V40 sells from $900 to $980.

 For a little more, you could get a phone with a stylus or longer battery life (the Galaxy Note 9), or access to Apple's customer service at its retail stores (iPhone XS Max).